Best Dog Leash of 2020

 Through thorough, side by side testing of an array of different dog leashes, we were able to identify the best dog leashes for a multitude of purposes.
 While some leashes are basic by design, others go all out to provide all of the features you may need while taking your canine companion for a stroll.
 Below, we highlight which models did best in our specific performance metrics.

 The Max and Neo Triple Handle Leash also tested high in this category.
-Not only did testers appreciate the three different handles, which offers different options for handling their dog, but it also has an accessory ring and paddled handles.
+Not only did testers appreciate the three different handles, which offers various options for handling their dog, but it also has an accessory ring and paddled handles.
 This accessory ring enables the walker to attach items like a poop bag holder or treat bag, and the padded handles provide extra comfort.
 All of these features combined resulted in a high score in this category.

 The RUFFWEAR Knot-a-Leash has a very secure carabiner attachment, but the rope is thin and could be chewed through quickly.
 We wish the BAAPET handle had more durability, as the foam handle was easy to chip away, but the leash itself is thick and should maintain its integrity for many walks.
-We did find the external sheath of this rope leash to be weaker than others, but its inner core is more densely braided and stronger than its external cover.
+We found the external sheath of this rope leash weaker than others, but its inner core is more densely braided and stronger than its external cover.
 Overall, every leash we tested has pretty strong durability and should last several months to years.
 None had any unacceptable flaws in regards to durability.

 — Sarah Sherman